It is time to get very friendly with your sewing machine–your new best friend forever (BFF).

 Foot Control Pedal

 This is how you control how fast or how slow you sew a stitching line.
 It works in much the same way that the gas pedal in a car does.
+Press it all the away to sprint.
+Ease up on the foot pedal to slow down.

 Left Side View of a Sewing Machine